danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ```

 The _adb shell_ doesn't work correctly if the terminal size is less than 80x24: the line wrapping
 bug makes it hard to enter long commands like the ones above.
-Instead, a better solution is to use
+A better solution is to use
 the _phablet shell_.

 ## Using _phablet-shell_ instead of _adb shell_